 A-3.8.2.2.
 Entrances.
 An accessible route should exist from the sidewalk or roadway and parking area to an accessible building entrance.
-This route should be located so that persons with physical disabilities do not have to pass through dedicated smoking areas or behind parked cars.
+This route should be located so that people do not have to pass through dedicated smoking areas or behind parked cars.
 Accessible routes should coordinate with the routes to other buildings and to public transportation stops.